 The medical professional performing the biopsy should ask about any allergies (eg, to local anesthetics) or medications (eg, blood thinners) you are taking.
 These questions help the medical professional anticipate and better manage potential complications.

 Once the area of skin to be biopsied is cleansed with alcohol or antiseptic solution, a local anesthetic is injected in and around the skin area using a syringe topped with a very fine needle.
-The skin is then removed via a shave or punch biopsy, and the tissue removed is collected and sent for examination under a microscope.
+The skin is then removed via a shave or punch biopsy and sent for examination under a microscope.

 The medical professional will stop the bleeding, either with a hemostatic agent, such as aluminum chloride on a cotton-tipped swab (in the case of a shave biopsy), or stiches (in the case of a punch biopsy).
 Then, petroleum jelly (eg, Vaseline) and a small dressing will be placed over the wound.